 “They seemed terribly pathetic to me.
 They weren’t warriors.
 They were American boys who by mere chance of fate had wound up with guns in their hands, sneaking up a death-laden street in a strange and shattered city in a faraway country in a driving rain.
 They were afraid, but it was beyond their power to quit. … And even though they weren’t warriors born to the kill, they won their battles.
 That’s the point.” — Ernie Pyle

 Ernie Pyle Library

 The journalist’s home is now the Ernie Pyle Branch Library.
 This small community library continues to exhibit items of Pyle before it became a library in 1948.
-It has quaint and peaceful grounds with a quote from the writer displayed on a large sculpture, an outdoor turtle-shaped bench, and a sweet children’s room.
+It has quaint and peaceful grounds with a quote from the writer (displayed on a large sculpture), an outdoor turtle-shaped bench, and an engaging children’s room.